Revisiting EFSA@EXPO: crowdsourcing, crystals and communities

 From NASA to the Amazonian jungle: crowdsourcing at work

 According to InnoCentive’s Steven Drew, people science is a phenomenon in line with general socio-economic trends towards “crowd labour”.
-He describes his company’s open innovation tool whereby some 100,000 registered “solvers” take part in “challenges” designed to solve scientific problems.
+He describes his company’s open innovation tool whereby hundreds of thousands of registered “solvers” take part in “challenges” designed to solve scientific problems.
 With prize money and new opportunities for further collaboration, challenges are having impressive results.

 Knowledge crystals leading to effective decision-making